devatlogstyx/logstyx/readme.md

 # README

-Welcome to the Loga Project!
+Welcome to the Logstyx Project!
 An open-source server implementation of the LOGSTYX logging platform that compatible with [logstyx SDK](https://github.com/devatlogstyx/logstyx-js-core).
 This project comprises several interdependent services, including authentication, caching, core processing, a frontend application, and utility functionalities, which communicate via HTTP and RPC protocols.

 ## Table of Contents
 - [Overview](#overview)